drittich/DnsTube/README.md

 By default the service hosts the web application on your local machine at port 5666.
 If you wish to change this, edit `appsettings.json` accordingly.
 Once the service is running you can launch the interface at http://localhost:5666/ (or whatever port you have chosen).

 After that, you'll need to generate an API Token (preferred) or Key in order to access the API via DnsTube.
 The details for doing that can be found at [Creating API tokens](https://developers.cloudflare.com/api/tokens/create).
+See the **Getting a Cloudflare API token** section below for a quick walk-through.

-Then, go the DsnTube settings page and enter your email address, API key/token, etc. Go back to the main tab (refresh if necessary) and you should see a table listing your Cloudflare DNS entries.
+Then, go to the DnsTube settings page and enter your email address and API key or token.
+Go back to the main tab (refresh if necessary) and you should see a table listing your Cloudflare DNS entries.
 Check off the ones you want to dynamically update and the service should take it from there.

 You can use [nslookup](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/nslookup) to make sure DNS resolution is working correctly, e.g.,
 ```
 nslookup mydomain.com
 ```

+### Getting a Cloudflare API token

+1. Log in to your Cloudflare dashboard and navigate to **My Profile**.
+2. Choose **API Tokens** and click **Create Token**.
+3. Start with the **Edit DNS** template.
+This grants the `Zone:Read` and `DNS:Edit` permissions.
+4. If you want the token to be limited to specific zones, add them under **Zone Resources**.
+5. Click **Continue to summary**, then **Create Token**.

+When using a zone‑specific token, add the corresponding Zone IDs (comma separated) on the DnsTube settings page.
+Tokens with access to all zones do not require this field.

 ## Updating